112 Cm Converted To Inches

 Q: Which system is better?

 A: The metric system's decimal-based structure offers greater simplicity and ease of use for scientific and technical applications.
-However, the imperial system remains in common use in certain countries and specific industries.
+Still, the imperial system remains in common use in certain countries and specific industries.
 The "better" system often depends on context and established practices.

 Q: Are there online tools to help with conversions?